 Buying a bike for your little girl can be a daunting task.
 There are so many variables to consider, ranging from brand, size, height and weight, to color.
-Before you head out to the bike shop, start off by learning everything there is to know about kids’ bikes.
+Before you head out to the bike shop, start off by learning everything there is to know about kids’ bikes, and bikes in general, including the practical things like how to use a bike pump so that you can be fully prepared.
 After all, the last thing you want is to show up with a bike that the little missy does not approve of.

 This blog post explains everything you need to know to buy the perfect bike for your princess.